EvanBurchard/barnacle/README.md

     User.find_({ where: { name: { '>=': 'a' } }, limit: 15, skip: 1, sort: 'name ASC' });

 # Limitations
-* Don't use this in production.
+* Don't use this in production code.
-* Don't use this in production.
+* You won't be able to use the results of queries for anything until it finishes the work.
+That means that running multiple lines in console will also give you problems.
-* You can't assign the results to variables as in "var users = User.find_();"
+* You can't assign the results to variables as in "var users = User.find_();" (this is a specific
 * You can't use the query builder methods of .limit, .sort, .where, .skip in conjunction queries

 # Example Usage